 The 70 x 45mm Jetson Nano system-on-module (SoM) is the smallest Nvidia Jetson module.
 The module offers 472 GFLOPs performance and targets "applications like entry-level Network Video Recorders (NVRs), home robots, and intelligent gateways with full analytics capabilities."
 A Jetson Nano Developer Kit that includes the Nano SoM is also available.

-The UP Xtreme is a 120 x 120mm SBC based on Intel’s dual/quad-core Core i3/i5/i7 SoCs clocked at up to 4.6GHz.
-Options for up to 16GB RAM and 128GB eMMC on-board, and numerous expansion interfaces including SATA, GbE, HDMI/DP, audio, mini-PCIe, SIM, ADC, and more.
+The UP Xtreme is a 120 x 120mm SBC based on Intel’s 8th-generation dual/quad-core Core i3/i5/i7 SoCs clocked at up to 4.6GHz, with up to 16GB RAM and 128GB eMMC on-board, plus numerous expansion interfaces including SATA, GbE, HDMI/DP, audio, mini-PCIe, SIM, ADC, and more.

 The MYD-Y6ULX development board integrates MYIR’s NXP i.MX6UL/ULL-based MYC-Y6ULX SoM.
 The baseboard provides connectors and headers for a wide range of interface signals, including serial, USB, Ethernet, CAN, MicroSD, WiFi module, LCD, camera, audio, and GPIO, plus support for USB-based 4G LTE modules.

 The MYC-Y6ULX is a 37 x 39mm SoM based on the NXP 528MHz-clocked i.MX 6UltraLite or 6ULL ARM Cortex-A7 SoCs and 256 or 512MB DDR3 plus 256MB NAND or 4GB eMMC flash storage.
 The module runs Linux and optionally supports -40 to 85° C operation.
 An MYD-Y6ULX development board based on the MYC-Y6ULX module is also available.